eduardz1/CUDA-Path-Tracer/report/report.typ

   === Defocus Blur <defocus-blur>

-  Defocus blur is a photographic effect that simulates the out-of-focus areas of an image produced by a camera lens with an arbitrarily large aperture (and thus, arbitrarly small depth of field).
+  Defocus blur is a photographic effect that simulates the out-of-focus areas of an image produced by a camera lens with an arbitrarily large aperture (and thus, arbitrary small depth of field).
 It is also known as bokeh.

   #figure(
     grid(